-Before now, African traditional systems of thought have often been disregarded by leadership and to a great extent by African academia too when formulating solutions for Africa.
+Before now, African traditional systems of thought have often been disregarded formulating solutions for Africa.
 Many African problems and even basic African questions such as that of Blackness have often been considered within the confines of Western epistemology and its sensibilities.

 We can not persist to turn a blind eye to the knowledge which continues to inform how multitudes of communities function across the continent.
 Neglecting to note and learn from our own because of the preconceived idea that Black thought is backwards unless it can be substantiated by Western standards has failed us.
-We cannot and will not continue to consider Africa and Africans through systems that were not created with us in mind nor for us to strive within.
+We cannot continue to consider Africa and Africans within systems that were not created with the African in mind nor for the African to strive within.

 Therefore, in short, This Generations Revolution Will Not Be Westernized.